-We also consider in this paper the case where the source node, the servers, and the user have access to the matrices.
-This may represent the user using their servers to multiply Aand B. In this context, the MatDot codes developed in [14] outperform Polynomial codes [1] and the Algorithm-Based Fault Tolerance algorithm [15].
+This paper defines the secure MatDot codes.
+We consider codes that are T-secure with T > 0; the source node differs from the user.
+We say in this case that the scheme provides security against the user to mean the user cannot get any information about the matrices $A_i$ 's, $B_i$ 's, A, or B from any collection of T servers.
+We also consider the case where the source node, the servers, and the user have access to the matrices.
+This may represent the user using their servers to multiply A and B. Here, T = 0, and the source node equals the user.
+In this context, the MatDot codes developed in [10] outperform Polynomial codes [1] and the Algorithm-Based Fault Tolerance algorithm [11].
 Even more, MatDot codes achieve the optimal recovery threshold, which is the minimum number of successful (non-delayed, non-faulty) processing servers required for completing the computation.
 We obtain an improved way to compute AB in a MatDot code by selecting adequate evaluation points.
 This alternative way depends on the identification of the fastest servers in advance.
+We compare the secure MatDot codes with the discrete Fourier transform (DFT) code [12].
+As we see in Section III, there are settings in which the proposed secure MatDot codes can be used, but the DFT scheme cannot be applied.